opencypher/cypherdb/src/content/docs/cypher/difference.md

 ### CREATE and MERGE

 We recommend always specifying node and relationship labels explicitly in the `CREATE` and `MERGE` clauses.
-However, if not specified, Kuzu will try to infer the label by looking at the schema.
+However, if not specified, CypherDB will try to infer the label by looking at the schema.

 ### FINISH

-`FINISH` is recently introduced in GQL and adopted by Neo4j but not yet supported in Kuzu.
+`FINISH` is recently introduced in GQL and adopted by Neo4j but not yet supported in CypherDB.
 You can use `RETURN COUNT(*)` instead which will only return one record.

 ### FOREACH